keonramses/Cinephage/docs/roadmap.md

 No built-in user authentication or multi-user support.

 **Workaround**: Place Cinephage behind an authenticating reverse proxy like Authelia, Authentik, or Nginx basic auth.

 ---

-### qBittorrent Only

-Known Limitation | Medium

-qBittorrent is the only supported download client.

-**Workaround**: None.
-Users must use qBittorrent or wait for additional client support.

----